 your student account within the North Dakota University System (NDUS).

 To claim your account:

 - Go to UND.edu/claim.

 - Find your student ID number (also known as your EMPLID) on your acceptance letter or by following the steps under the "Find my EMPLID" menu.

 - Follow the steps as indicated.

 Once you've claimed your account, you don't have to go through the process again.
 Keep your username and password in a safe and secure place.

-you have questions, contact the NDUS Help Desk at
+NDUS Help Desk

 - The $200 deposit is a down payment applied to future charges you'll incur on your UND bill (tuition, fees, etc.).
 It's not an additional charge.

-- Nonrefundable, but may be applied to future terms if you're unable to enroll for fall 2021.
-Call 1.800.CALL.UND for details.
+- Nonrefundable, but may be applied to future terms if you're unable to enroll for fall 2022.
+Call 701.777.3000 for details.

 - Refer to the How to Pay Your Enrollment Confirmation Deposit document for step-by-step instructions on paying your deposit.